 Chicken breasts are my first choice when it comes to a good old chicken dinner recipe.
 They are not only lean, low in fat and calories, but they also cook quickly, no matter the cooking method or the dish.
-My Baked Honey Mustard Chicken Breast with a Touch of Lemon is still one of my most popular post on the blog, and I know that chicken can never fail.

 Unlike the cream cheese, ricotta is not as rich, but it's still creamy, and I have so far used it only in savoury dishes, all of them being a smashing success.
-Throw some spring onions into this combination, and you get one delicious stuffing for our chicken breasts.
-It can’t get simpler than that!

 Apart from the lovely lemon kick, you could also use some chilli flakes, or cayenne pepper if you want a bit of spiciness to it, although I thought it was just perfect for my taste the way it got cooked.

 Also, if ricotta is not really your favourite, you can substitute it with cream cheese.
 Spinach, although it's always my first choice, can be replaced with kale or mixed salad leaves, but I'm not quite sure how that would taste, I must say I hardly ever cook with kale.

 For stuffing 3 chicken breasts, I used 3 frozen chopped spinach cubes, and that was more than enough.
 If you use fresh spinach, 1 ½ cup of leaves should be enough